Fractal Zeta Functions and Complex Dimensions of Ahlfors Metric Measure Spaces: Fractal Zeta Functions

+We can, of course, define similarly the {\em tube zeta function of $A$ relative to $\Omega$} (or the {\em relative tube zeta function}), $\zet_A(\cdot,\Omega)$. \end{definition}

-Note that, in the case of the relative fractal drum $(A,A_\delta)$, we recover the standard setting of the distance zeta function.
-In this manner, relative fractal drums and their relative zeta functions are direct generalizations of $\ze_A$.
+Note that, in the case of the relative fractal drum $(A,A_\delta)$, we recover the standard setting of the distance zeta function (and similarly for the relative tube zeta function $\zet_A(s,\Omega))$, which is defined entirely analogously) and which generalizes $\ze_A$ in the special case of $(A,\Omega)=(A,A_\delta)$.
+In this manner, relative fractal drums and their relative zeta functions are direct generalizations of $\ze_A$ and of $\zet_A$..
+However, relative fractal drums allow for a study of specific subsets of the tubular neighborhood.
+Relative fractal drums provide several interesting examples in Euclidean spaces, such as spaces that have negative values or even $-\infty$ as their relative Minkowski dimension.
+They can also be used to suitably decompose a given bounded set $A$ and compute the fractal zeta functions and the complex dimensions of $A$.
+See \cite[Chapters 4 and 5]{LaRaZu} and \cite{LaRaZu4} for a detailed exploration of the Euclidean case.

 In this way, we can define the relative Minkowski content and dimension:

 \begin{definition} The {\it upper r-dimensional Minkowski content of $A$ relative to $\om$} is defined as